 What is a Development Application?

 A Development Application (or DA) is a formal request to carry out a proposed development.
 At a minimum a DA consists of:

-- Plans and drawings; and
+- Plans and drawings

 - A Statement of Environmental Effects; and

-- A completed application form.
+- Owner's written consent